 After a good long walk around the neighborhood today, I decided to sit down at my computer and figure out the details about registering mixed, hybrid, or designer breeds.
 Read on to find out.

-Can you register a Goldendoodle?
 Yes, Goldendoodle can be registered with the American Kennel Club (AKC) and other organizations, but not in the same way as a purebred dog.
 The AKC allows certain dog breeds that are hybrids or mixes registered with them through a Canine Partners Program designed expressly for hybrid dogs like Goldendoodles to get some of the benefits of registration.